mozilla/addons-server/docs/topics/api.rst

 Fields:

-* manifest_id (required): the id of the manifest returned from verfication.
+* manifest (required): the id of the manifest returned from verfication.

 Update
 ======